 La Couronne (French for “crown”) was an emblematic ship of the French Navy built by order of Richelieu.

-The Couronne was the first major warship to be designed and built by the French themselves in accordance with Richelieu’s plans to renew the French Navy, after a series of warships had been built by
+La Couronne model ship was the first major warship to be designed and built by the French.
+In addition, with Richelieu’s plans to renew the French Navy.
+After that, a series of warships had been built by